What is CMT?

 What is Charcot-Marie-Tooth disease?

-Named after the three doctors who first described it in 1886: Charcot (shar-coat), Marie, and Tooth, Charcot-Marie-Tooth disease (CMT) is an inheritable peripheral neuropathy that includes many motor and/or sensory neuropathies, axonopathies, myelinopathies, and neuronopathies.
+Named after the three doctors who first described it in 1886: Charcot (shar-coh), Marie, and Tooth, Charcot-Marie-Tooth disease (CMT) is an inheritable peripheral neuropathy that includes many motor and/or sensory neuropathies, axonopathies, myelinopathies, and neuronopathies.
 Due to the degradation of their nerves, people with CMT suffer lifelong progressive muscle weakness and atrophy of the arms and legs, progressive sensory loss, and CMT can affect other parts of the body.
 This leads to problems with balance, walking, hand use, and more.
 There currently is no treatment or cure for this debilitating and often overlooked disease.

 THERE ARE MANY PHRASES USED TO DESCRIBE CMT.
 Some that might appear in test reports might be length-dependent axonal polyneuropathy, demyelinating peripheral polyneuropathy, or axonal sensorimotor polyneuropathy, for example.
 Poly means more than one – many, neuropathy means peripheral nerve disease, and together, polyneuropathy means a peripheral neuropathy affecting more than one nerve.
 Sensorimotor means sensory and motor nerves.